alaahd/consensys-frontend-test/README.md

 - React 15+
 - React router 4
 - SASS or LESS
+- Unit-tests for the UI and React components (Jest + Enzyme)
 - Must be responsive

 # Bonus

 - Redux or Flux
-- unit-tests for the UI and React components (Jest + Enzyme)
 - integration-test (one (or more) just in order to show that you know what is it (: )
-- dynamic-ui (web-sockets...?)
 - ...
 Impress us!